MistaTwista/trust/README.md

 _Note: If you wish to contribute to the compiler, you should read [this chapter][rustcguidebuild] of the rustc-guide instead of this section._

-The Rust build system has a Python script called `x.py` to bootstrap building the compiler.
+The Trust build system has a Python script called `x.py` to bootstrap building the compiler.
 More information about it may be found by running `./x.py --help` or reading the [rustc guide][rustcguidebuild].